Once you have a good paid subscription flow it’s time to consider adding new revenue products. The following

 If you would like to listen to the episode that inspired this list, head over to our Paywall Podcast.
 Let’s dive in:

 Roughly 10% of your readers will pay you 40% more just to hide ads.
 We know, publishers don’t want to lose ad revenue.
 We hear this all the time but only a very small percentage of your website traffic is from your logged-in paid subscribers.
-Use this approach to offer a higher priced ad-free experience.
-It’s free revenue and your biggest fans will love it.
+Hiding ads is easy to set up with our Ad Dropper extension and it’s almost free additional revenue and your biggest fans will love it.
+Read the case study.

 Do what Small Boats Magazine does: let subscribers post unlimited classifieds.
-It grew their classified listing and boosted subscribers.
+It grew their classified listings and boosted subscribers.
 Just restrict the classified submission page with Leaky Paywall or let WordPress users with the Subscriber role post using your favorite classifieds plugin.

 4. Sell one off access to content